Mr. T: Acting roles and other work

-In 1988, after the cancellation of The A-Team, Mr. T starred in the syndicated Canadian television series T. and T.

-Earning $15,000 for personal appearances, by the end of the 1990s, he was appearing only in the occasional commercial, largely because of health problems.
+In 1988, after the cancellation of The A-Team, Mr. T starred in the syndicated Canadian television series T. and T. Earning $15,000 for personal appearances, by the end of the 1990s, he was appearing only in the occasional commercial, largely because of health problems.

-Some time during the 90's, Mr. T would be in Eric "Butterbean" Esch's corner in the boxing matches during one of the Toughman Contests.

-He frequently appears on the TBN Christian television network.
+Some time during the 1990s, Mr. T would be in Eric "Butterbean" Esch's corner in the boxing matches during one of the Toughman Contests.
+He has frequently appeared on the TBN Christian television network.

 In 2002, Mr. T appeared as a bartender in the video for "Pass the Courvoisier, Part II" by Busta Rhymes featuring Sean Combs and Pharrell Williams.

-In the 2009 animated movie Cloudy with a Chance of Meatballs, Mr. T provided the voice for Officer Earl Devereaux, the town's athletic cop who loves his son very much.
-Mr. T was offered a cameo appearance in the film adaptation of The A-Team, but decided to turn it down, whereas Dwight Schultz and Dirk Benedict both made cameos in the film.
+In the 2009 animated film Cloudy with a Chance of Meatballs, Mr. T provided the voice for Officer Earl Devereaux, the town's athletic cop who loves his son very much.
+Mr. T was offered a cameo appearance in the film adaptation of The A-Team, but he declined, whereas Dwight Schultz and Dirk Benedict both made cameos in the film.
 These scenes were shown after the credits, but were reinserted during the film in the Extended Cut.
-Although he wasn't disturbed at the mere prospect of an "A-Team" movie being made without him, he vehemently criticized the concept of having another actor copy his own very distinct appearance and style (including his haircut and gold chains) in the hope of attracting his nostalgic fanbase, and considered that asking him to do a cameo appearance in those conditions was disrespectful.
+Although he was not disturbed at the mere prospect of an A-Team film being made without him, he strongly criticized the concept of having another actor copy his own very distinct appearance and style (including his haircut and gold chains) in the hope of attracting his nostalgic fanbase, and considered that asking him to do a cameo appearance in those conditions was disrespectful.

 Starting in 2011, Mr. T presented a clip show on BBC Three named World's Craziest Fools.
 The show featured stories such as botched bank robberies and inept insurance fraudsters alongside fail videos.
 In 2015, it was announced that Mr. T would star in a do it yourself home improvement TV show, with interior designer Tiffany Brooks, on the DIY Network.
-The show, due sometime in 2015, was to be titled, "I Pity the Tool", another variation on his famous catchphrase, but only one episode was aired, for reasons unknown.
+The show, due sometime in 2015, was to be titled, I Pity the Tool, as comical wordplay on his famous catchphrase, but only one episode was aired, for unknown reasons.

 On March 1, 2017, Mr. T was revealed as one of the contestants who would compete on season 24 of Dancing with the Stars.
 He was paired with professional dancer Kym Herjavec.
 On April 10, 2017, Mr. T and Herjavec were the third couple to be eliminated from the competition, finishing in 10th place.
 He vowed to donate the money received from this participation to the Saint Jude Children's Research Hospital and the Shriners Hospitals for Children.